 We will establish an infrastructure to mine social media data for safety signals in near real time via the following steps:

-– Select social media sites and collect data where potential AEs are reported
+– Select social media sites and collect data where potential AEs are reported.

-– Extract language fragments from the sample data using natural language processing techniques
+– Extract language fragments from the sample data using natural language processing techniques.

-– Build a supervised ML model for determining potential safety signals
+– Build a supervised ML model for determining potential safety signals.

-– Aggregate and present the model results in a dynamic interpretable dashboard with geographic and demographic information
+– Aggregate and present the model results in a dynamic interpretable dashboard with geographic and demographic information.

-This infrastructure will likely complement FDA’s current surveillance networks, enhancing the early detection of safety signals warranting further investigation and systematic examination.
+This infrastructure will likely complement the FDA’s current surveillance networks, enhancing the early detection of safety signals warranting further investigation and systematic examination.